-A notice of the special called meeting of the Florence County Council appeared in the May 28, 2013 edition of the MORNING NEWS.
-In compliance with the Freedom of Information Act, copies of the Meeting Agenda were provided to members of the media and members of the public requesting copies, posted in the lobby of the City-County Complex, provided for posting at the Doctors Bruce and Lee Foundation Public Library, all branch libraries, and on the County's website (www.florenceco.org).
+A notice of the special called meeting of the Florence County Council appeared in the May 1, 2013 edition of the MORNING NEWS.
+In compliance with the Freedom of Information Act, copies of the Meeting Agenda were provided to members of the media, members of the public requesting copies, and posted in the lobby of the City-County Complex, the Doctors Bruce and Lee Foundation Public Library and all branch libraries, and on the County's website (www.florenceco.org).

 Chairman Schofield called the meeting to order.
-Secretary-Chaplain Mumford provided the invocation and Vice Chairman Bradley led the Pledge of Allegiance to the American Flag.
+Secretary-Chaplain Mumford provided the invocation and led the Pledge of Allegiance to the American Flag.
 Chairman Schofield welcomed everyone attending the meeting.